 Microsoft KB4512506/KB4512486 and future updates can be safely installed and the soft block was removed on August 27th, 2019.

-Symantec will continue to maintain the safety of these updates via content, but in order to return the client’s ability to gather SHA-2 information on Microsoft signed files, we recommend that one of these upgrades be applied:
+Symantec will continue to maintain the safety of these updates via content even after Windows 7/Server 2008 R2 will reach End of Life (EoL) on January 14, 2020, but in order to return the client’s ability to gather SHA-2 information on Microsoft signed files, we recommend that one of these upgrades be applied:

 SEP 14.2 RU1 MP1 (14.2.4814.1101) has been certified and is available for download via MySymantec.